Holography of K-complexity: Switchbacks and Shockwaves: Details on asymptotic analysis for multiple operator insertions

 Now let us specialize to the case $z=-1$ pertaining the evolution originating the operator complexity.
 The expression $(-1)^{(l_L/\lambda)}\binom{l/\lambda}{l_L/\lambda}$, for $\lambda\to0$, gets squeezed and become sharply peaked around $l_L=l/2$ in absolute value, but presents a wildly oscillating behavior with frequency $\propto1/\lambda$.
 In the semiclassical limiting procedure, there always exists a limiting scheme such that this oscillating function is odd around the center of the integration domain.
 Now, let us imagine to integrate such oscillating $\eta_\lambda(l,l_L;-1)$ against a test function $g(l_L)$:

 we want to understand under which condition we have that:

 In particular, in the case we are examining here, the test function we are integrating again comes from the semiclassical limit expressions of the coefficient $c_k(n)$ \eqref{ckn_generalized_semicl} and the inner product \eqref{eq:scal_prod_semiclass_1p}.\\ Notice that, the integration \eqref{eq:integral_delta_condition} will yield exactly zero (up to surface terms) if the smooth test function $g(l_L)$ is even around the center of the integration domain $l_L=l/2$, because the contributions to the integral coming from the right of $l/2$ will get exactly canceled out by those to the left.
 In particular, there are various ways to take the semiclassical limit of the sum \eqref{Norm_binom_generalized}, from which we obtain different results if the test function is symmetric around the middle of the summation domain (hence formally the limit does not exist).
 Nevertheless, we can still make the following point: if the test function integrated against $\eta_\lambda(l,l_L;z=-1)$ is even slightly asymmetric around $l_L=l/2$, the integrand contributions in any neighborhood to the right of $l_L=l/2$ will not exactly cancel out against those coming from the left, and in fact this non-zero difference will get amplified the smaller $\lambda$ gets.
 So for the set of test functions that are not symmetric around $l_L=\frac{l}{2}$, we have that \eqref{eq:integral_delta_condition} holds, and in particular $\eta_\lambda (l,l_L;z=-1)$ is indeed acceptable as a delta function at $l_L=l/2$.
-Notice that this procedure works also for parametrically small $\Delta$, as long as we perform the low energy limit after we already restricted to the $\lambda\to0$ one.\\
+Notice that this procedure works also for parametrically small $\Delta$, as long as we perform the low energy limit after we already restricted to the $\lambda\to0$ one.
+Conversely, if we have strictly $\Delta=0$, the inner product becomes a constant, and is thus even around $l_L=l/2$.
+Therefore, by the argument above, in this case $\eta_\lambda (l,l_L;z=-1)$ does not localize to a delta function for any $\lambda$, and indeed vanishes because of the alternating phases appearing in the integrand \cite{Ambrosini:2024sre}. \\